 The ConnCAP program connects current high school students with resources to develop the skills and motivation necessary to succeed in post-secondary educational programs.
-Through college-level seminars and peer mentoring, ConnCAP will help students transition from high school to college.
+Through college courses taught by MCC instructors and peer mentoring, ConnCAP will create opportunities to help students successfully transition from high school to college.

 - Earn eligibility to take college-level courses at MCC while still in high school